advancedresearch/advancedresearch.github.io/blog/2020-01-09-bits-are-bullshit.md

 Hence, bits are bullshit.
 Each bit is a waste of resources.

 However, a such jump to conclusion assumes that we can predict what a Turing machine will do, which we can't.
-Neither does it take into account a quantum point of view of the universe.
+Neither does it take into account a quantum view of the universe.

 One would think that the argument goes away, but the problem is much deeper: